'I will sing praise to Thee in the sight of the angels: I will worship towards thy holy temple'

 After a few minutes, the Gospel is read again by another member of the group, and often in another translation of the Scriptures.
 This brings fresh ideas, and fresh emphases to explore.

-"And he dreamed that there was a ladder set up on the earth, the top of it reaching to heaven; and the angels of God were ascending and descending on it."
+"And he saw in his sleep a ladder standing upon the earth, and the top thereof touching heaven: the angels also of God ascending and descending by it"

 Guigo speaks of the four movements of Lectio Divina as rungs on a ladder leading to heaven, recalling the imagery of Jacob's Ladder from the Book of Genesis, "its lower end rests upon the earth, but its top pierces the clouds and touches heavenly secrets."

-In Lectio, we can imagine ourselves ascending this spiritual ladder with each stage in the process; moving from reading with our mind (which is, of course, important!) to prayer and finally into contemplation.
+In Lectio Divina, we can imagine ourselves ascending this spiritual ladder with each stage in the process; moving from reading with our mind (which is, of course, important!) to prayer and finally into contemplation.